Security scanning built for the vibe-coding era.

 Who uses SiteShadow?

-Static-analysis security testing is a named requirement in SOC 2 (CC7.1, CC8.1) and ISO 27001 (A.8.28, A.8.29).
-SiteShadow does that job, in CI, on every commit.
+Static-analysis security testing is a named requirement in SOC 2 (CC7.1, CC8.1) and ISO 27001 (A.8.28, A.8.29), and supports the secure-development evidence CMMC teams need when preparing around NIST SP 800-171.
+SiteShadow packages that SAST evidence, in CI, on every commit.
 Coverage published here.

-SOC 2 Type II — CC7.1, CC8.1
+SOC 2 Type II (CC7.1, CC8.1)

 SiteShadow generates the SAST artifacts SOC 2 examiners cite for system monitoring, vulnerability identification, and change management with security testing.
 Every scan is timestamped and exportable.
 See the control mapping.